InceptionTime: Finding AlexNet for Time Series Classification: Architectural Hyperparameter study

 We can easily see that as the length of the time series increases, a longer filter is required to produce accurate results.
 This is explained by the fact that longer kernels are able to capture longer patterns, with higher probability, than shorter ones can.
 Thus, we can safely say that longer kernels almost always improve accuracy.

 In addition to having visualized the accuracy as a function of both depth (\figurename~\ref{fig:depth-vs-length}) and filter length (\figurename~\ref{fig:filter-vs-length}), we proceed by plotting the accuracy as function of the RF for the simulated time series dataset with various lengths.
 By observing \figurename~\ref{fig:plot-receptive-field} we can confirm the previous observations that longer patterns require longer RFs, with length clearly having a higher impact on accuracy compared to the network's depth.
+Moreover, by using a large enough RF to cover the whole input time series, the usage of a GAP layer won't affect \ourmethod{}'s ability to discriminate between the two patterns, because performing a GAP does not affect the model's RF.

 There is a downside to longer filters however, in the potential for overfitting small datasets, as longer filters significantly increase the number of parameters in the network.
 To answer this question, we again extend our experiments to the real data from the UCR archive, allowing us to verify whether long kernels tend to overfit the datasets when a limited amount of training data is available.

-To further verify if the previous observations generalize beyond the simulated dataset, we decided to train and evaluate \ourmethod{} versions containing both long and short filters on the UCR archive.
-Where the original \ourmethod{} contained filters of length \{10,20,\emph{40}\}, the two models we are testing here contain filters of length \{16,32,\emph{64}\} and \{2,4,\emph{8}\}. \figurename~\ref{fig:cd-diagram-resnet-larger-filter} illustrates a critical difference diagram showing how \ourmethod{} with longer filters will slightly decrease the network's performance in terms of accurately classifying the time series datasets.
+Therefore, we decided to train and evaluate \ourmethod{} versions containing both long and short filters on the UCR archive.
+Where the original \ourmethod{} contained filters of length \{10,20,\textbf{40}\}, the five models we are testing here contain filters of length \{2,4,\textbf{8}\}; \{4,8,\textbf{16}\}; \{8,16,\textbf{32}\}; \{16,32,\textbf{64}\}; \{32,64,\textbf{128}\}. \figurename~\ref{fig:cd-diagram-inceptiontime-filtersize-with-bake-off} illustrates a critical difference diagram showing how \ourmethod{} with longer filters will slightly decrease the network's performance in terms of accurately classifying the time series datasets.
+We also investigate the relationship between the length of the time series and the length of the network's filter. \tablename~\ref{tab-perf-lengths} depicts the average rank of each variant of \ourmethod{} over the UCR archive grouped by the datasets' lengths (with about 15 datasets in each group).
+Similarly to \figurename~\ref{fig:cd-diagram-inceptiontime-filtersize-with-bake-off}, we observe that almost for all time series length, \ourmethod{} with its default filter length (32) achieves the best or the second best overall accuracy.
 We can therefore summarize that the results from the simulated dataset do generalize (to some extent) to real datasets: longer filters will improve the model's performance as long as there is enough training data to mitigate the overfitting phenomena.

 In summary, we can confidently state that increasing the receptive field of a model by adopting longer filters will help the network in learning longer patterns present in longer time series.
 However there is an accompanying disclaimer that it may negatively impact the accuracy for some datasets due to overfitting.